Char-ron Dorsey

-Early years
+Early life

 Dorsey attended Bolles School, where he was a defensive tackle and a three-time first-team Class 4A All-State selection.
+As a junior, he contributed to the team winning the Florida High School Athletic Association state championship in 1995.

-As a senior, he registered 70 tackles (40 solo).
+As a senior, he registered 70 tackles (40 solo), while contributing to the team being ranked No. 1 in the nation, before suffering a shocking loss in the state final.

 He also played power forward in basketball.

+College career

-He accepted a football scholarship from Florida State University.
+Dorsey accepted a football scholarship from Florida State University.
 As a true freshman, he played in six games at defensive tackle, registering 11 tackles and one sack.

 As a sophomore, he was converted into an offensive tackle.
 He competed for the starting role at right tackle until suffering a season-ending neck injury.

 As a junior, he was demoted to third-string after having problems maintaining his playing weight, but eventually earned his way to back up Tarlos Thomas at right tackle in a season when the team won a national championship.

 As a senior, he received All-ACC honors and became a starter at right tackle ahead of sophomore Brett Williams, while helping quarterback Chris Weinke win the Heisman Trophy.

 Professional career

 Dallas Cowboys

-Dorsey was selected in the seventh round (242nd overall) of the 2001 NFL Draft by the Dallas Cowboys, after dropping because of a poor showing in the NFL scouting combine.
+Dorsey was selected in the seventh round (242nd overall) of the 2001 NFL draft by the Dallas Cowboys, after dropping because of a poor showing in the NFL Scouting Combine.
 Although he was working with the first-unit at left tackle, he abruptly left training camp after feeling pressure from the coaches to reduce his weight (he showed up at almost 390 pounds) and improve his performance, but was later convinced to come back.

-He started the last two games of the season at right tackle in place of an injured Solomon Page.
+Dorsey started the last two games of the season at right tackle in place of an injured Solomon Page.
 On September 9, 2002, he was waived after not being able to control his weight problems and not getting himself into better playing shape.